 In previous blogs, we addressed the difference between a private road and an easement, New Hampshire’s new law mandating residential private road maintenance in certain situations and what private road maintenance agreements should include.
-While having an agreement is an important step, creating an association can greatly simplify the administration and enforcement of private road maintenance agreements.
+Having an agreement is an important step.
+However, creating an association can greatly simplify the administration and enforcement of private road maintenance agreements.

 Consider condominiums.
 Condominiums usually have a separate entity to handle things such as 1) money, 2) suing for collection (if necessary), and 3) buying insurance (if desirable).
 An entity also provides a layer of protection for the people taking an active role, both by the mere existence of the entity, and with an indemnification provision in the formation document.

-Having a group of people agree on maintenance may work fine with a limited number of participants, but the larger the group, the more difficult the process.
+Having a group of people agree on maintenance may work fine with a limited number of participants.
+However, the larger the group, the more difficult the process.

 Likewise, every organization needs leadership.
 Someone needs to call meetings, send minutes, and sign contracts.
 An association created pursuant to a statute passed for that purpose has default provisions addressing leadership.

-Without an association, money needs to go into someone’s checking account, whereas an association can hold funds in a separate account under the association’s name.
+Without an association, money needs to go into someone’s checking account.
+An association can hold funds in a separate account under the association’s name.
 When different people take on leadership roles, the account and money do not move; new names simply are added as authorized signatories.

 Delinquent owners can be the biggest headache with private road maintenance.
-One person may disagree with the work to be done, or the quality, and express that disagreement by refusing to contribute toward the cost.
-Without an entity (association), one or more individual property owners must bring suit in their own name, and then negotiate the cost of doing so with the other owners.
+One person may disagree with the work to be done or the quality.
+This person may express that disagreement by refusing to contribute toward the cost.
+Without an entity (association), one or more individual property owners must bring suit in their own name.
+Then, they must negotiate the cost of doing so with the other owners.
 Further, lawsuits invite counterclaims.
 A counterclaim effectively is a new and separate suit brought against the person filing the collection action on behalf of the other owners.
 A law suit needs to be defended, and its mere existence may appear on someone’s credit report.